Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 DUBAI, United Arab Emirates (AP) — Bahrain accused Iran of striking a desalination plant on Sunday, raising fears that civilian infrastructure may become fair game in the war, as Iran’s president vowed to expand the country's attacks on American targets across the region in the face of intense U.S. and Israeli airstrikes.

-A late-night Israeli strike on an oil facility engulfed parts of Iran’s capital, Tehran, in smoke on Sunday, while Israel renewed attacks in Lebanon.
-President Donald Trump and Israeli Prime Minister Benjamin Netanyahu vowed to press ahead with the nine-day-old campaign, which has rippled across the region and appears to have no end in sight.
+A late-night Israeli strike on an oil facility engulfed parts of Tehran in smoke on Sunday, while Israel renewed attacks in Lebanon.
+President Donald Trump and Israeli Prime Minister Benjamin Netanyahu vowed to press ahead with the 9-day-old campaign, which has rippled across the region and appears to have no end in sight.

-Iranian President Masoud Pezeshkian threatened Sunday to step up attacks on American targets across the Middle East.
-He appeared to backtrack from conciliatory comments toward his Gulf neighbors on Saturday.
-Those comments, in which he apologized for attacks on their soil, were quickly contradicted by Iranian hard-liners.
+Iranian President Masoud Pezeshkian threatened Sunday to step up attacks on American targets across the Middle East, backtracking from conciliatory comments a day earlier, in which he apologized for attacks on his Gulf neighbors' soil.
+Those were quickly contradicted by Iranian hard-liners.

-In Lebanon, Israeli strikes pushed the death toll to above 300 after Israel ordered tens of thousands to evacuate ahead of an offensive aimed at stamping out the Iran-backed militant group Hezbollah.
+In Lebanon, intensifying Israeli strikes pushed the death toll higher as hundreds of thousands were displaced and Israel targeted the Iran-backed militant group Hezbollah.

+In Israel, the military said two soldiers were killed in fighting in southern Lebanon — the first Israeli military fatalities since the start of the war last week.
+Three people were also injured in Israel in a Sunday afternoon strike.

 The war, which Israel and the United States launched with airstrikes on Feb.
-28, has so far killed at least 1,230 people in Iran, over 300 in Lebanon and about a dozen in Israel, according to officials.
+28, has so far killed at least 1,230 people in Iran, at least 397 in Lebanon and at least 11 in Israel, according to officials.
 Six U.S. troops have also been killed.

-The conflict has rattled global markets, disrupted air travel and left Iran’s leadership weakened by hundreds of Israeli and American airstrikes.
+The conflict has rattled global markets, disrupted air travel and left Iran’s leadership weakened by several thousand Israeli and American airstrikes.

-Mohammad Bagher Qalibaf, the speaker of Iran’s parliament, said on Sunday that the war’s effect on the oil industry would continue to spiral, warning it could soon become harder to both produce and sell oil.

-Some regional producers, including in Iraq, have already curbed output amid dangers in the Strait of Hormuz.

 Iran’s president toughens tone

+In video comments Sunday, Pezeshkian said Iran's military response would only strengthen.

 “When we are attacked, we have no choice but to respond.
-The more pressure they impose on us, the stronger our response will naturally be,” Pezeshkian said in video comments Sunday.
+The more pressure they impose on us, the stronger our response will naturally be,” Pezeshkian said.
 “Our Iran, our country, will not bow easily in the face of bullying, oppression or aggression — and it never has.”

-The remarks came a day after Pezeshkian said Iran regretted regional concerns caused by Iranian strikes and urged neighboring states not to take part in U.S. and Israeli attacks against Iran.

 Iranian hard-liners quickly contradicted those remarks.
 Judiciary chief Gholam Hossein Mohseni-Ejei wrote on X: “The geography of some countries in the region — both overtly and covertly — is in the hands of the enemy, and those points are used against our country in acts of aggression.
 Intense attacks on these targets will continue."

-Mohseni-Ejei and Pezeshkian are part of a three-member leadership council that has overseen Iran since an earlier strike killed Supreme Leader Ayatollah Ali Khamenei.
+Mohseni-Ejei and Pezeshkian are part of a three-member leadership council that has overseen Supreme Leader Ayatollah Ali Khamenei was killed in a strike at the outset of the war.

 Pezeshkian’s remarks Sunday reinforced pledges that Iran would not surrender despite U.S. and Israeli threats, with Trump and Netanyahu saying their aim remains the replacement of Iran’s leaders.

 “We’re not looking to settle,” Trump told reporters Saturday aboard Air Force One.
-“They’d like to settle.
-We’re not looking to settle.”
+“They’d like to settle.”

 Desalination and oil facilities attacked